phillipsj/phillipsj/content/posts/deskpipro-the-ultimate-raspberry-pi-case.md

 ## Packaging

 It arrived very well packed and once opened, there was no damage on the box.
-The packaging is nice with a detail.
+The packaging is nice with noticable care given.

+TODO: Image

+Here are the contents once all out of the box.

+TODO: Image

+## Assembly

+Assembly was interesting and a little challenging at times.
+There are a few different parts that happened to be a little tricky.
+The first tricky installation was the first step which was assemblying and attaching the heatsink.
+The heatsink is a little wonky and the installation is the same.
+Be extra careful with the heat pipes as they seem very flexible.

+TODO: Image

+The next tricky step was adding in the extensions board.
+This board extends the PIs ports and can be difficult to get all the ports to align and slide in.
+A little bit of patientence and the use of pencil to nudge the ports a little to align them.

+TODO: Image

+The last tricky section is getting the M2 SSD drive PCB out.
+Again, I needed to use a pencil to nudge it loose from the slot.
+I just used the pencil to push it from the back to get it to dislodge.
+The M2 SSD PCB is kind of cool since it slots into the regular 2.5 SSD drive slot.
+After attaching it you can slide it back in.
+Then it's just time to put it all back together.